Frequently Asked Questions

 The Marching Band Office is located in Kimbrough Music Building, Room 260G.
 The office of Director, Don Hower is located in Kimbrough, Room 243 and the Assistant Director/Drumline Instructor is in Kimbrough 242.

-Any questions about the Cougar Marching Band or any of the other musical organizations in the Music Department can be directed to Don Hower by calling (509)335-4545 or e-mailing “email@example.com”.
-Also, for incoming freshman attending "Alive!" sessions: Don Hower, along with a couple of current band members will be available at each Orientation session, attending both the the "Academic Fair" on the 1st day as well as the Advising sessions on the 3rd day of each "Alive!" session.
+Any questions about the Cougar Marching Band or any of the other musical organizations in the Music Department can be directed to Dr. Troy Bennefield by calling (509)335-4545 or e-mailing “email@example.com”.
+Also, for incoming freshman attending "Alive!" sessions: CMB staff members, along with a couple of current band members, will be available at the "Academic Fair" on the 2nd day of each "Alive!" session.